mui/material-ui/ROADMAP.md

 1. ~~We completely address the styling issue before moving from *alpha* to [*beta*](https://github.com/mui-org/material-ui/milestone/22).~~
 2. ~~We publish our first beta releases.~~
-3. We merge the v1-beta branch into master
+3. We merge the master branch into master
 5. We publish our first pre-releases, if all goes well, we move to the next step.
 6. We publish v1 🎉